jsappbyui1/Groop6project/README.md

 # Void Shooter
+a) VOID SHOOTER

 b) This is a Bullet Hell game where the objective is to dodge a barrage of bullets and survive as long as possible.
    Movement is done with the arrow keys on the keyboard.
+Shooting is done using the mouse.

 c) Requirements: Python v.
 3.9.0
                  Arcade v.
 2.4.3

 d) How to download Arcade for Windows: In command line type this: pip3 install arcade

 e) How to run the game (command line):

 f) Group 6 contact info